Thomas Samuel Swartwout: New York–New Jersey border establishment

 "forth this request of the settlers in the Minnessinck" valley: "Whereas, some differences do arise between the county of Orange, within this province, and the province of East-New Jersey, [we] therefore humbly pray your excellency to take into your consideration the settling of the bounds between the province and the said province of East-New Jersey."
 The same indefinite knowledge regarding the position of the boundary line between Orange and Ulster counties existed.
-In order to define the situation of Maghaghkemeck and that of Great and Little Minisink, the General Assembly, in 1701, enacted that that part of Orange County should be annexed immediately to the county of Ulster until the bounds between the two counties should be settled, and that in the interval the freeholders of the three districts should cast their votes for representatives in the County of Ulster "as if they actually lived in the said county."
+In order to define the situation of Waghaghkemeck [aka Peenpack] and that of Great and Little Minisink (both in New Jersey but claimed by New York), the General Assembly, in 1701, enacted that that part of Orange County should be annexed immediately to the county of Ulster until the bounds between the two counties should be settled, and that in the interval the freeholders of the three districts should cast their votes for representatives in the County of Ulster "as if they actually lived in the said county."
 The first boundary line separating the two counties extended across the territory of the present town of Deerpark not far south of the village of Huguenot to a point on "the northwardmost branch" of the Delaware River, near Sparrowbush.
 The boundary between the two provinces was surveyed and documented in 1769.

 On the death of Swartwout, around the year 1723 in Machackemeck, New York, Samuel, his son, took charge of the family property.